sdonohoo/forecasting/energy_load/GEFCom2017-D_Prob_MT_hourly/README.md

 2. US Federal Holidays as published via [US Office of Personnel Management](https://www.opm.gov/policy-data-oversight/snow-dismissal-procedures/federal-holidays/).

 ### Data preprocessing (TBD)
-Scripts for reading data and aggregating time series.
+**TODO: Scripts for reading data, aggregating time series, and extract basic features.**

 ### Training and test data separation
 For this problem, you are provided successive folds of training data.
 The goal is to generate forecasts for the forecast periods listed in the table below, using the available training data: